Are Autism and ADHD on the Same Spectrum? Exploring Common Misconceptions

 Tailored Support Approaches

-• For autistic individuals: Sensory-friendly environments, structured routines, and alternative communication methods can help support their unique processing needs.
+- For autistic individuals: Sensory-friendly environments, structured routines, and alternative communication methods support unique processing needs

-• For individuals with ADHD: Movement-based learning, time management tools, and strategies for managing impulsivity can be effective.
+- For people with ADHD: Movement-based learning, time management tools, and strategies for managing impulsivity can be effective

-• For individuals with both autism and ADHD: Combining structured routines with flexibility, balancing sensory needs with stimulation, and using specialized executive function supports can help individuals thrive.
+- For people with both: Combining structured routines with flexibility, balancing sensory needs with stimulation, and using specialized executive function supports helps individuals thrive

 Addressing Misconceptions in Treatment

-• Medication can help ADHD-related executive function challenges, but it may not be the best approach for every individual, particularly those who also experience sensory sensitivities.
+- Medication can help ADHD-related executive function challenges but may not be the best approach for everyone—particularly those who also experience sensory sensitivities

-• Self-advocacy and accommodations are key for ensuring that both autistic individuals and individuals with ADHD receive the right support in education, work, and daily life.
+- Self-advocacy and accommodations are key for ensuring proper support in education, work, and daily life

 Autism and ADHD in Washington and Oregon